Laura Muir breaks European indoor 3,000m record

 - From the section Athletics

-Laura Muir continued her recent record-breaking form by setting a new European 3,000m indoor record in Karlsruhe.
+Laura Muir continued her recent record-breaking form by setting a European 3,000m indoor record in Karlsruhe.

 The Scot, 23, beat Russian Liliya Shobukhova's record by 1.45 seconds to post a new mark of eight minutes 26.41 seconds, fifth on the world-best list.